 |Using Google Translate, you can view this webpage in the language of your choice.|

-Heimer Engineering performs home inspections, building inspections, condominium inspections, and co-op inspections in the State of New York.
-We do not perform inspections or recommend Inspectors or Engineers outside of the State of New York.
-We provide Licensed Professional Engineer consultation services including hurricane and storm damage and damage from adjoining construction.
+Heimer Engineering PC℠ performs home inspections, building inspections, condo inspections, and co-op inspections in the State of New York.
 Expert witness services are provided regarding playground injuries, parking lot, walkway, and stairway slip, trip, and fall.

 2171 Jericho Turnpike

 Commack, New York, USA 11725-2947

 Nassau County, Suffolk County, New York: 516.487.2100 631.858.5500

 Westchester County, Putnam County, Rockland County, New York: 914.576.6100 845.638.4900